-Under the employment agreement with Mr. Plush in effect as December 31, 2023, in the event of a Qualifying Termination during the 24 months following a "Change in Control" (as defined in his agreement), Mr. Plush would be eligible to receive a lump sum equal to 2.99 times the sum of (i) the base salary and (ii) the average of the annual bonuses earned for the three full years preceding the year in which such qualifying termination occurs; and (iii) reimbursements under COBRA, if properly elected for a period of up to 18 months following the date of termination.
+Under the employment agreement with Mr. Plush, in the event of a Qualifying Termination during the 24 months following a "Change in Control" (as defined in his agreement), Mr. Plush is eligible to receive a lump sum equal to 2.99 times the sum of (i) the base salary and (ii) the average of the annual bonuses earned for the three full years preceding the year in which such qualifying termination occurs; reimbursements under COBRA, if properly elected for a period of up to 24 months following the date of termination; continue to provide term life insurance coverage for 24 months following the termination date; and outplacement services incurred by Mr. Plush during the 12 month period following the termination date up to a total of \$25,000.

-Under the CIC Agreements with Messrs. lafigliola, Capriles, Levine, and Esterripa and Ms. Calderón in effect as of December 31, 2023, in the event of a Qualifying Termination during the 24 months following a "Change in Control" (as defined in those agreements), they are eligible to receive a lump sum equal to (i) 24 months of base salary, (ii) the average of the annual bonuses earned for the three full years preceding the year in which such qualifying termination occurs; if only two years of bonuses have been paid, the average of the annual bonuses earned for the two years preceding the year in which such qualifying termination occurs; if only one year of bonuses has been paid, they will receive the amount of that bonus payment; and if less than one year of bonuses have been paid, they will receive a pro-rated target bonus through the date of termination; and (iii) reimbursements under COBRA, if properly elected for a period of up to 18 months.
+Under the CIC Agreements with Messrs. lafigliola, Levine, and Esterripa and Ms. Calderón, in the event of a Qualifying Termination during the 24 months following a "Change in Control" (as defined in those agreements), they are eligible to receive a lump sum equal to (i) 24 months of base salary, (ii) the average of the annual bonuses earned for the three full years preceding the year in which such qualifying termination occurs; if only two years of bonuses have been paid, the average of the annual bonuses earned for the two years preceding the year in which such qualifying termination occurs; if only one year of bonuses has been paid, they will receive the amount of that bonus payment; and if less than one year of bonuses have been paid, they will receive a pro-rated target bonus through the date of termination; and (iii) reimbursements under COBRA, if properly elected for a period of up to 18 months.